Looking For quality elementary resources? Click here ➔

 At this age, the hormones are kicking into high gear.
 The kids love each other one moment and rip each other apart in the next.
 I’m sure you know exactly what I’m talking about! 🤦♀️

-Sometimes it’s hard to remember that they’re still kids, and yes, they still want to celebrate events like Valentine’s Day, but the activities also need to be age-appropriate.
+Sometimes, it’s hard to remember that they’re still kids, and yes, they still want to celebrate events like Valentine’s Day, but the activities also need to be age-appropriate.

 Here’s a fun round-up of 7 great activities that you can do to celebrate Valentine’s Day with your middle school classroom.

-Minute to Win It Games
+Valentine Minute to Win It Games

 There are tons of fun Minute to Win It games that students can do with a Valentine’s Day theme.
 Here are just a few:

 To play this game, every player has a large craft stick (they’ll be holding these in their mouths) with three candy hearts.
 Players need to balance the hearts on the stick while crossing the classroom to touch the other wall, then walk back to tag the next player on their team to go next.
-The team who completes the relay first wins.
+The team that completes the relay first wins.
 Set a time limit for an added challenge!

 Other alternatives include: